Quick summary of key school information

 Deadline for registration (new academic year) |

 No deadline.
-Applications from foreign families are accepted throughout the year, pending the availability of places and the family's’ arrival date |
+Applications from foreign families are accepted throughout the year, pending the availability of places and the family's arrival date. |

 Students can join after academic year begins |

-Yes (until the end of August) |
+Yes (until the end of August).
+Our academic year runs from March to December. |

 School start time |